michaeljklein/lorentz-contract-param/docs/morleyLanguage.md

 <import> := "#import" <filepath>
 ```

-`#import` allows for macro definitions in other files to be brought into scope.
+`#import` allows for let definitions in other files to be brought into scope.

 ### Property Testing